-Licensing is a crucial element to verify when choosing a process server.
-Many jurisdictions require process servers to be licensed, and some even mandate specific training.
+Licensing is a crucial element to become a registered process server.
+Many jurisdictions require process servers to pass a background check, and some even mandate specific training.
 Ensuring a process server is licensed will help you avoid legal complications.

 Experience should also be considered.
 A seasoned process server will likely encounter diverse situations, making them well-equipped to handle challenging cases.
 Moreover, process servers with a background in your particular area of law can provide invaluable insights.